The Garden in August - Jobs and Tips

 Jobs / Tips

 Keep dead-heading all flowering plants.
 If you leave them, they start to put all of their energy into seed production and the flowers come to a halt.
-What starts off early in the season as a pleasant novelty becomes a chore at this time of year, but it's the only way to keep the flowers coming.
+What starts off early in the season as a pleasant evening novelty becomes a chore at this time of year, but it's the only way to keep the flowers coming.

 Prop heavily laden branches of fruit trees, to support the weight and prevent damage.
-Make a note, mental or written as to which tree/s and branch/es need to be pruned to help the problem, tie a piece of string or something around the branch to remind you to prune it later.
+Make a note, mental or written as to which tree/s and branch/es need to be pruned to help the problem, tie a piece of string or ribbon around the branch to remind you to prune it later.
 Apple trees in particular can grow their branches further and further from the trunk with apples only produced at the ends.

 If any perennials are particularly badly affected by pests, cutting them back to the ground can be an effective way of revitalizing them.
-I cut my Delphiniums back last week for instance as they were looking rather tatty and the older leaves were succumbing to fungal infections.
+I cut my Delphiniums back last week as they were looking rather tatty and the older leaves were succumbing to fungal infections.
 I'll be buying some named varieties soon when I been and come back from my holidays to replace the fairly ordinary versions that I have in my garden at the moment.